puckvg/learning/hw5.md

 - `${VAR#pattern}$` removes a matching prefix e.g. `${file#*.}$` returns `.txt`
 - # comes before % on keyboard since prefixes come before suffixes

-- so much additional possible complexity here and I find it rather confusing...!!

 5. What does `for x in {1..3}; do echo ${x%.xyz}; done` do?
 It loops through an array [1,2,3] and prints out the result of each item in array removing the suffix .xyz